Williams Racing

-Notable drivers for Williams include: Alan Jones, Clay Regazzoni, Carlos Reutemann, Keke Rosberg, Nelson Piquet, Nigel Mansell, Riccardo Patrese, Thierry Boutsen, Damon Hill, Alain Prost, Ayrton Senna, David Coulthard, Jacques Villeneuve, Heinz-Harald Frentzen, Ralf Schumacher, Jenson Button, Juan Pablo Montoya, Nico Rosberg, Pastor Maldonado, Valtteri Bottas, Carlos Sainz Jr. and Felipe Massa.
+Notable drivers for Williams include: Alan Jones, Clay Regazzoni, Carlos Reutemann, Keke Rosberg, Nelson Piquet, Nigel Mansell, Riccardo Patrese, Thierry Boutsen, Damon Hill, Alain Prost, Ayrton Senna, David Coulthard, Jacques Villeneuve, Heinz-Harald Frentzen, Ralf Schumacher, Jenson Button, Juan Pablo Montoya, Nico Rosberg, Pastor Maldonado, Lance Stroll, Valtteri Bottas, George Russell, Carlos Sainz Jr., Alex Albon and Felipe Massa.

 Of these drivers, Jones, Keke Rosberg, Mansell, Hill, Piquet, Prost, and Villeneuve won the Drivers' title with the team.
 Of those who have won the championship with Williams, only Jones, Keke Rosberg and Villeneuve defended their title while still with the team; as Piquet moved to Lotus after winning the championship; Mansell left F1 to compete in the CART series after winning the championship, Prost retired after winning the championship, and Hill moved to Arrows after winning the championship.
-None of Williams's Drivers' Champions went on to win another championship after their success with Williams.
+None of Williams's Drivers' Champions went on to win another championship after their success with Williams (although Mansell won the CART championship in his first season there).

 Williams have worked with many engine manufacturers, most successfully with Renault, winning five of their nine Constructors' titles with the company.
-Along with Ferrari, McLaren, Benetton and Renault, Williams is one of a group of five teams that won every Constructors' Championship between 1979 and 2008 and every Drivers' Championship from 1984 to 2008.
+Along with Ferrari, McLaren, and Renault (formerly Benetton), Williams is one of a group of "Big Four" teams that won every Constructors' Championship between 1979 and 2008 and every Drivers' Championship from 1984 to 2008.
 Williams also has business interests beyond Formula One.
 They have established Williams Advanced Engineering and Williams Hybrid Power, who take technology originally developed for Formula One and adapt it for commercial applications.
 In April 2014, Williams Hybrid Power was sold to GKN.
 In May 2020, Williams announced they were seeking buyers for a portion of the team due to poor financial performance in 2019 and that they had terminated the contract of title sponsor ROKiT.
 On 21 August 2020, Williams was acquired by Dorilton Capital.
 Frank and Claire Williams stepped down from being Manager and Deputy Manager of the team on 6 September 2020, with the 2020 Italian Grand Prix being their last time in their respective positions.

-In January 2020, Williams Racing announced a partnership with Israel Start-Up Nation (now Israel–Premier Tech), the professional cycling and innovation organization.
-Roy Nissany was named an official test driver as part of the collaboration.